nightwing1978/luci-lang/docs/index.rst

    * Integer: int that is 64-bit wide
    * Float: 64-bit floating point real numbers
    * Complex: 64-bit floating point complex numbers
+   * Strings: a sequence of characters

+Ohter Types:
    * List: [1,2,3]
    * Dictionary: { 1 : "1", 2 : "2" }
    * Sets: { 1, 2, 3 }
+   * Range: 0..5:2 a range of integers with a lower, excluding upper with optional stride
+   * Regex: match and search for strings using regular expressions

 Control Structures:
    * Conditionals: if {} else {}